2023 Drum Corps FAQ

 WHAT IS THE REHEARSAL AND PERFORMANCE SCHEDULE LIKE?

 The Saints are primarily a “weekends-only” activity with rehearsals and events that are each very important to the organization.
-From mid-June until Labor Day weekend almost every Saturday, and some Sundays is filled with rehearsal, travel and or competitions.
+From mid-June until mid-August, each weekend almost every Saturday, and some Sundays is filled with rehearsal, travel and or competitions.
 Prospective members should expect most each weekend from June through August to have a one day (Saturday) required event.

 At least two of our trips require we leave on Friday morning for travel.
 It’s a large time commitment but the rewards are great as you make friends and memories that will last a lifetime!
-The Drum Corps Associates season runs through Labor Day Weekend with most of the corps departing Friday morning; and Friday evening – be aware of this when joining.
+The season runs through 2nd Weekend Of August with most of the corps departing Friday morning; – be aware of this when joining.

 WHAT IF I HAVE A SCHOOL CONFLICT DURING CAMPS OR SUMMER PERFORMANCES?